RubisetCie/strings-patcher/README.md

 ## Uninstall

-To uninstall *strings-patcher*, run the following target using the same prefix as specified in the install process:
+To uninstall *string-patcher*, run the following target using the same prefix as specified in the install process:

 ```
 make uninstall PREFIX=(prefix)